firepear/homefarm/docs/compute_install.md

 Once you have all nodes installed, return to the controller and perform these steps.

-1. Ensure that all the nodes you've added have entries in `farm.cfg`
+- Ensure that all nodes you've brought up have entries in `farm.cfg`
-   * Create (or symlink if the new node will be sharing a configuration with an existing node) a config file in the `/homefarm/nodes` directory
+- Create (or symlink if the new node will be sharing a configuration with an existing node) a config file in the `/homefarm/nodes` directory
-   * The file(s) should be named `NODENAME.yml`
+  - The file(s) should be named `NODENAME.yml`
-   * See the file `./files/node.yml` as an example, or copy it as a starting point
+  - See the file `./files/node.yml` as an example, or copy it as a starting point

+For compute nodes:

-1. Run `'farmctl boinc-config'` to handle initial BOINC configuration and some script setups.
+- Run `farmctl boinc-config` to handle initial BOINC configuration and some script setups.
-1. Run `'farmctl project-sync'` to attach the nodes to their projects, as defined in the `NODENAME.yml` files.
+- Run `farmctl project-sync` to attach the nodes to their projects, as defined in the `NODENAME.yml` files.

+For storage nodes:

+- Soon